Engineering + Technology

 With almost any application, you will need to submit a resume.
 Start with creating your resume with a solid foundation.
 Then, adjust it to highlight your engineering experience, including relevant courses, academic and personal projects, research, and internships.

 Do not forget about cover letters.
 You may feel that your writing skills are not your strong suit, however cover letters provide an opportunity to directly connect your skills and experience to the position.
-When you only submit a resume, you are leaving it to the employer to make those connections.
-Utilize your cover letter to elaborate to the employer why you are sincerely interested in that company and position, and how you are a good fit for that role.
+If a company requires it, utilize your cover letter to elaborate to the employer why you are sincerely interested in that company and position, and how you are a good fit for that role.
+We understand that cover letters can take a lot more time to craft than resumes.
+If the company states cover letters are optional and you have directly relevant experience listed on your resume, it could be a better use of time to apply to more jobs than writing a cover letter.
+If a company states cover letters are optional but you do not have direct experience, a cover letter may provide you with an opportunity to explain your transferable skills and provide a valuable connection to the organization.

 Interviews

 You should always prepare for interviews; whether you have excellent communication skills or not, it is essential!
 Review your resume to become well-versed in your experience and knowledge.
 You should be able to answer any question regarding any content on your resume.
-When discussing projects, be sure to discuss your responsibilities, not just what your team accomplished.
+When discussing projects, be sure to discuss your responsibilities and skills, not just what your team accomplished or what your project does.
 Review relevant knowledge from your courses to discuss what topics you have learned.

 Technical interviews are most common for positions related to computer science.
 These can be assigned as homework to complete and send back to the employer.
 They can also be live, either virtual or in-person with the interviewer.
 In either format, employers are assessing your coding skills.
 Here are some starter tips for technical interviews: